aalmada/SpanAndRefs/PITCHME.md

 ## ref returns

-### Can't be used on variables that don't survive after method return!
+### Can only be used on variables that survive scope exit!

 +++